ITEM 1. COVER PAGE

 MANAGED ACCOUNT CLIENTS

-RGT may, in its sole discretion, and does waive its general $3,000,000 minimum account size, charge a lesser investment advisory fee and/or charge a flat fee with respect to legacy clients or based on certain criteria (e.g., anticipated future earnings capacity, anticipated future additional assets, dollar amount of assets to be managed, related accounts, account composition, competition, negotiations with clients, etc.).
+RGT may, in its sole discretion, and does waive its general $3,000,000 minimum account size, charge a lesser investment advisory fee and/or charge a flat fee with respect to legacy clients or based on RGT’s assessment of certain criteria (e.g., anticipated future earnings capacity, anticipated future additional assets, dollar amount of assets to be managed, related accounts, account composition, competition, negotiations with clients, status as an RGT partner, and other factors).

 We believe in a long-term strategic approach to portfolio management.
 We strive to develop balanced, well-diversified portfolio comprised of (i) mutual funds, (ii) exchange traded funds and (iii) individual securities (such as equities, fixed income and others) managed by outside separate account managers.
 When appropriate, portfolios may include investments in hedge funds, private equity investments, or other partnerships.
 The investment strategy used by our separate account managers, mutual funds and other recommended pooled investment vehicles may occasionally include short sales, margin transactions, currency trading and various option strategies and other forms of derivatives.